Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Immanent- term for God's nature whereby He is actively present (not spacily; see transcendent, omni-present) throughout all of creation.

 Impalpable- difficult to perceive or grasp by the mind.
 Not easily distinguished.
 Not perceptable to touch, intangible.
-Ethereal, inexplicable.
+Ethereal, inexplicable, ambiguous.
 Palpable.

 Impasse- stand-still, deadlock, stalemate, stasis, conundrum (also a riddle with a fanciful answer).